 On most occasions there will be several possibilities for toilet stops.
 If we go to Finland, for example, we will make at least two toilet stops with the possibility of more if needed.
 On rare occasions, however, there may be none available, as our first priority is finding clear sky, which often leads us away from civilization.
 Then we will have to use the nature as a toilet, something that humans have done for thousands of years and still works fine.
 Going to the toilet in nature is something that is less scary than you might imagine, even for the ladies and even in the cold.

 How do I get to Tromsø?

-The easiest and fastest way to get to Tromsø is by airplane.
-Tromsø TOS Intl.
-Airport is served by Norwegian Air Shuttle (www.norwegian.com) and Scandinavian Airlines (www.fly-sas.com) with several flights a day from Oslo.
-The flight time is 1h 45mins.
-Have a safe trip and see you soon! :)
+The fastest way to get to Tromsø is by airplane.
+Tromsø airport is served by daily flights from Oslo with Norwegian Air Shuttle (www.norwegian.com) and Scandinavian Airlines (www.fly-sas.com).
+The flight time is 1h 55mins.
+Have a good flight!